fatihhozkurt/marketplace-app/README.md

 - Jasypt
 - IText
 - Git Version Control
-- To be honest ChatGPT sometimes made me proud.
+- No one's writing ChatGPT but to be honest it's being a game changer sometimes.

 ## 🏠 Project Structure